 The biggest thing I personally was not a fan of with these Warrior pads was the sliding capability.
 Yes, they slide like butter.
-But the Airslide on the G4 lineup is unbelievable.
+But the Airslide on the G5 lineup is unbelievable.
 Oh well, I guess.

 Bauer Vapor 2X

-The Bauer Vapor 2X series is the 4th best pad series on the market right now, here’s why.
+The Bauer Vapor 2X series is the next best pad series on the market right now, here’s why.
 When it comes to a “best of the best” style article about goalie equipment, we consider these things.
 First, cost compared to performance.
 Second, durability, third, the ability to customize.

 After using these for nearly a year, part of which was an actual 30+ game season of high level hockey: I believe that the Vapor 2X pad is the most durable of Bauer’s Vapor / Supreme pads in recent years.
 The only Bauer pads that are more durable than these ones are the Ultra Sonics.
 But still, the 2X pros were quite durable, and even still they are performing great.

 CCM E Flex 4

 The stock graphic on the new E Flex 4 is one of the better stock graphics on gear.
 It’s far better than the graphic on the Vapor pads, but not quite as good as the OPTIK 2 stock graphic.
+(Just my opinion)